SumanSynth/rtl8723be-wifi-fix/README.md

 ## Important
-Disable secure boot in BIOS to run wifi card driver properly. edit "rtl8723be.sh" to change antenna selection, default it will set antenna 2, for my laptop(15ab522tx) if antenna 2 doesn't work, set ant_sel=1 .
+Disable secure boot in BIOS to run wifi card driver properly.

 ## How to install
 run in terminal: